-In the Lower School, pupils are introduced to maps in Year One and are using atlases by the end of Year Three, as well as having an idea of what an O.S. map is about and being able to interpret simple graphs.
+In the Pre-Prep, pupils are introduced to map work in Year One and are using atlases by the end of Year Three.
 Pupils study the local environment, looking at traffic, transport and environmental change.
 Talking about holidays leads the children into looking at countries and capitals, hot and cold places around the world and coastal features in the U.K. Projects are done on France, India and the Amazon rainforest in Brazil.

 Middle School pupils continue to enjoy map work and they look in greater depth at coasts and water.
 They are introduced to earthquakes, volcanoes, hurricanes, tornadoes and flooding.
 Work on Kenya leads into a study of Fairtrade and the children also carry out a project on a part of the U.K.

 By the time the children are in the Upper School, they are revisiting O.S. maps in greater depth, to prepare them for Common Entrance and Scholarship exams.
 We also study geomorphology, weather and climate, tectonic processes, environmental issues and economic activity.

 Our field trips take us all over Sussex, including the Cuckmere Valley, Birling Gap, the Earth Ship at Stanmer Park, Brighton’s i360 and Devil’s Dyke.
 The Year 8s go to Dorset for three days to study wave diffraction at Lulworth Cove as part of their Geography coursework for their final exam marks.